Rangers regroup after tough loss, confident for Game 3

-GREENBURGH, N.Y.
-(AP) -- Back home and with an extra day off following their tough double-overtime loss at Ottawa, the New York Rangers are a confident group as they prepare to face the Senators in Game 3.
+GREENBURGH, New York (AP) — Back home and with an extra day off following their tough double-overtime loss at Ottawa, the New York Rangers are a confident group as they prepare to face the Senators in Game 3 of their second round NHL playoff series.

 The Rangers led 5-3 late in the third period on Saturday before Ottawa's Jean-Gabriel Pageau scored twice in the last 3:19 to tie the score and then got the winner 2:54 into the second extra period for his fourth goal of the game to give the Senators a 6-5 win and a 2-0 series lead.